swayf/grako/README.rst

 - **1.3.0**
     * *Important memory optimization!* Remove the memoization information that a *cut* makes obsolete (thanks to Kota Mizushima).
     * Make sure that *cut* actually applies to the nearest fork.
     * Finish aligning model parsing with generated code parsing.
-Performance should now favor model parsing (because less code means more CPU-cache hits), but model parsing doesn't yet provide for semantic actions.
     * Report all the rules missing in a grammar before aborting.
     * Align the sample *etc/grako.ebnf* grammar to the language parsed by the bootstrap parser.
     * Ensure compatibility with Python_ 2.7.4 and 3.3.1.